temporalio/documentation/kb/prometheus-grafana-setup-cloud.md

 If you see issues in setting this data source, verify that your end-entity and root CA certificates are chained, and you are setting the correct certificates in your Temporal Cloud observability setup and in the TLS authentication in Grafana.

-To add the SDK metrics Prometheus endpoint that we configured in the previous section, do the following:
+To add the SDK metrics Prometheus endpoint that we configured in the [SDK metrics setup](#sdk-metrics-setup) and [Prometheus configuration for SDK metrics](#prometheus-configuration-for-sdk-metrics) sections, do the following:

 1. Go to **Configuration&nbsp;> Data sources**.
 2. Select **Add data source&nbsp;> Prometheus**.